k5mcd/QLog/README.md

 To be honest, It is not easy to compile it under Windows but it is possible.

+### Linux

 **For users:**

 Prerequisites:

 - Installed Trusted QSL (Optional)

-Installation .exe package will be available for every release - only 64bit version.

-### Linux
+Repos for Ubuntu (.deb) will be available soon via PPA.
+RPM package are planned in a next version.
+Snap or Flatpak are not planned at this moment.

 **For developers:**